greg1125/n8n-soc-alert-automation-pipeline-/README.md

 Together, these samples provide a concrete view of how data evolves throughout the pipeline, making the workflow easier to understand and validate.

 ---

-## **Screenshots Folder**

-The screenshots folder provides visual evidence of the automation pipeline in action, supporting the written documentation throughout the repository.

-Each image captures an important component of the system, such as the full n8n workflow, node configurations, email alert output, and the resulting ticket created within the ticketing system.

-Together, these visuals enhance the clarity of the project and provide proof that the workflow has been successfully implemented and tested.

----